-Over a year ago, Mrs May announced the establishment of a Windrush Commemoration Committee to consider how best to create a permanent, fitting tribute to the ‘Windrush generation and their descendants’.
+In 2018, Mrs May announced the establishment of a Windrush Commemoration Committee to consider how best to create a permanent, fitting tribute to the ‘Windrush generation and their descendants’.
 The committee was supposed to be a community-led group that would explore a range of options.
 The group did not consult the Caribbean community.

 To impose a monument on any community will be an insult to the dignity of its members.
 Also, the committee did not speak with Windrush Foundation, the organisation that was the first to hold yearly Windrush commemorative events in the UK from 1997.
 Its co- founders, the late Samuel B. King MBE and Arthur Torrington CBE were the ones who have kept the alive the contributions of Caribbean men and women who arrived in the UK at Tilbury Docks, Essex, on the ship Empire Windrush on 22 June 1948.